idle-meerkat/sdevwiki-fork/Installation.md

 **Both**:
 `/user/bin/fw_flash -i <flash_image>`
 ## Host CPU
-The host CPU in this example is A7K
+The host CPU in the following example is ARMADA-7K
 ### Firmware Agent Application (mvsw_prestera_fw.img)
 This image is intended to be loaded by the HOST CPU Switchdev driver into the firmware CoProcessor.
 It includes the Firmware Agent application.